Prompt Recovery for Image Generation Models: A Comparative Study of Discrete Optimizers: Selected Algorithms

 \citet{khashabi2021prompt} show that embeddings in $\mathbb{R}^{d}$ outside of the discrete set of the rows of $\mathbf E$ have little meaning to the generative model $\mathcal{M}$.
 As a consequence, most prompt inversion methods focus on strategies for discrete optimization within the embedding table $\mathbf E$; we call this `hard prompting' in a discrete space rather than `soft prompting' in a continuous space.
 While the gradient exists with respect to the entries of the input $\mathbf{XE} \in \mathbb{R}^{s \times d}$, continuous descent-based methods risk finding minima outside of $\mathbb T^s$, leaving us without hard tokens.

-Moreover, computing the gradient through the full generation model $\mathcal{M}$ may be too expensive (for example when $\mathcal{M}$ is a diffusion model and every forward pass may take multiple seconds), but prior work uses CLIP \citep{radford2021learning} to encode images and text in a shared latent space.
-Some of the methods we examine operate wholly within CLIP's latent space to compute the loss between the prompt (text) and the target (image).
+Moreover, computing the gradient through the full generation model $\mathcal{M}$ may be too expensive (for example when $\mathcal{M}$ is a diffusion model forward passes may take multiple seconds), but as emphasized above, prior work often uses CLIP \citep{radford2021learning} to encode images and text in a shared latent space.
+Some of the methods we examine operate wholly within CLIP's latent space to compute the loss between the prompt and the target image.
 These methods approximate \Cref{eq:objective} by solving the following problem where $\mathcal L_\text{CLIP}$ is a similarity loss defined over CLIP embeddings.